Szynal/video-events-app/README.md

 <img align="left" width="100" height="100" src="https://icons-for-free.com/iconfiles/png/512/design+development+facebook+framework+mobile+react+icon-1320165723839064798.png">

+## Overview:

+The project is carried out as part of an additional course at the Faculty of Electronics of the Wrocław University of Technology.
+The project is carried out by specialists from Dolby Poland Sp. z o.o. from Wroclaw.

 ## Host of the frontend application:

 https://video-conferencing-app-pwr.herokuapp.com/  <br/>